-We’re excited to welcome Jon to the team and see his diverse experiences in community art, heritage, and digital development in the context of the Quantock Hills and our partners.
 As a young boy, Jon was a keen bird watcher and he continues to explore the natural environment with his passion for trail running.

 Dan Broadbent is the QLPS Historic Heritage Officer.
 He grew up in Yorkshire before moving to Somerset 20yrs ago.
 He always loved history and wanted to be an archaeologist since first seeing Indiana Jones!
 He worked as a field archaeologist before moving to The Museum of Somerset where he spent seven years, most recently as Museum manager.

 Most of his spare time is taken up with his 3 children, which might explain why he has recently taken up running – quite often on the Quantocks.